Quick answer

 Is Don Julio worth the hype and wait?

-Opinions are split.
+Opinions are split on Reddit.
 Don Julio serves excellent steak with premium-quality beef, but many visitors feel it is overpriced compared to other Buenos Aires parrillas.
 The wait can be 1–2 hours without a reservation.
 Pro tip: go for lunch instead of dinner — it is easier to get in and the same quality.
 If you skip it, La Carnicería, Fogón Asado, and Caldén del Soho are frequently recommended as better value alternatives.

 What is the difference between a parrilla and an asado?

 A parrilla is both the grill itself and the type of restaurant that serves grilled meats.
 An asado is the social event — a traditional Argentine barbecue gathering, usually at someone's home.
-In restaurants, "asado" also refers to a specific cut (beef ribs/short ribs cooked on the bone).
-When Argentines say "let's have an asado," they mean the full experience: fire, meat, wine, friends, and several hours of eating.
+In restaurants, 'asado' also refers to a specific cut (beef ribs/short ribs cooked on the bone).
+When Argentines say 'let's have an asado,' they mean the full experience: fire, meat, wine, friends, and several hours of eating.

 When do Argentines eat dinner and when should I go?